 So I finally figured out a huge performance bottleneck on the android platform that would freeze the entire game when the probes entered the screen.

 I was writing what I thought was a really clever implementation to have prefabs or transforms loaded via code directly as opposed to be attached to a behavior script, which is attached to the scene.
 Well, it turns out that if you do this, then the resources are lazy loaded and when android has to load some resource, apparently it’s insanely slow.
 I created an Entity Container, kind of like dependency injection container so that on the scene I could have one place to look at where I knew all of the prefabs that were going into the scene.
 I haven’t consolidated all of them yet but I will so that I have a good picture of how many assets will be loaded for each scene.
-This idea is really inspired by Chris Pruett’s Google I/O presentation from a few years back where he mentioned on these mobile platforms you need to address the performance early on to prevent death from 1000 cuts.
+This idea is really inspired by Chris Pruett’s Google … Read the rest

 New release of Conflicademia updated tweaking the swiping input so that the consumer of the swipe event can choose to process on a number of different attributes, such as total distance swiped or speed of swipe.